 |Red maple leaves with our garden and bagged leaves in the background|

 Leaves are a great way to add organic matter to your soils.
 Both in your yard, landscape plantings and the garden.
-Worms love to eat them and take borrow around and under them aerating the soil and taking that rich material into the soil building texture.
-The added material helps sandy soil hold moisture and improves workability of compacted clay soils.
+Worms love to eat them and they burrow around and under them aerating the soil and spreading that rich material into the soil building structure.
+This added organic matter helps sandy soil hold moisture and improves the workability of compacted clay soils.

 Here's a somewhat humorous video on how you can use your leaves.